Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/datalabelformat/getseparator/_index.md

 ---
 title: getSeparator
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/datalabelformat/getseparator/
+url: /php-java/aspose.slides/datalabelformat/getseparator/
 ---

-## getSeparator()  function
+## getSeparator()  method

  Sets or returns a Variant representing the separator used for the data labels on a chart.
  Read/write  String.